Azure/Avere/src/terraform/README.md

 These modules provide core components for use with HPC Cache or Avere vFXT for Azure:

-1. [CacheWarmer Build](modules/cachewarmer_build) - build the cache warmer binaries, and build the bootstrap install directory for the CacheWarmer
-1. [CacheWarmer Manager Install](modules/cachewarmer_build) - install the cachewarmer manager using the bootstrap install directory created by the CacheWarmer build process.
-1. [CacheWarmer Submit Job](modules/cachewarmer_submitjob) - submit the path to warm, and block until it is warmed.
-1. [Controller](modules/controller) - the controller deploys a controller that is used to create and manage an Avere vFXT for Azure
-1. [Jumpbox](modules/jumpbox) - the jumpbox has the necessary environment for building the [terraform-provider-avere](providers/terraform-provider-avere).
-It is also useful for when experimenting in virtual networks where there is no controller.
-1. [NFS Ephemeral Filer](modules/nfs_filer) - the NFS ephemeral filer provides a high IOPs, high throughput filer that can be used for scratch data.
-1. [NFS Managed Disk Filer](modules/nfs_filer_md) - the NFS managed disk filer provides NFS access to highly available storage.
-There is an offline mode to destroy the VM and cool the storage for maximum cost savings when not in use.
+### Network

 1. [Render Network](modules/render_network) - the render network module creates a sample render network complete with five subnets: cloud cache, filer, jumpbox, and two render node subnets
 1. [Secure Render Network](modules/render_network_secure) - the secure render network module where the internet is locked down to all subnets but the proxy subnet.
 This module creates a sample render network complete with six subnets: cloud cache, filer, jumpbox, two render node subnets, and a proxy subnet.
 1. [Proxy](modules/proxy) - this installs a proxy VM running the Squid Proxy.
-1. [VD Bench Config](modules/vdbench_config) - this module configures an NFS share with the VDBench install tools.
-1. [VMSS Config](modules/vmss_config) - this module configures an NFS share with a round robin mount script.
+1. [DNS Server](modules/dnsserver) - this installs a DNS Server to be used with HPC Cache or Avere vFXT.

+### Compute

 1. [Mountable VMSS](modules/vmss_mountable) - this deploys a Linux based VMSS and runs a script off an NFS share.
 1. [Azure CycleCloud](modules/cyclecloud) - this deploys an Azure CycleCloud instance.
+1. [VMSS Mount Script](modules/mount_nfs) - This module installs the mount bootstrap script for VMSS.
+1. [VD Bench Config Script](modules/vdbench_config) - this module configures an NFS share with the VDBench install tools.
+1. [VMSS Config Script](modules/vmss_config) - this module configures an NFS share with a round robin mount script.
+1. [Opencue Config Script](modules/opencue_config) - this module sets up the OpenCue RQD clients module..

+### Controller and Jumpbox

+1. [Controller3](modules/controller3) - Deploys a python 3 controller that is used to create and manage an Avere vFXT for Azure.
+1. [Controller](modules/controller) - (Deprecated) Deploys a python 2 controller that is used to create and manage an Avere vFXT for Azure.
+1. [Jumpbox](modules/jumpbox) - the jumpbox has the necessary environment for building the [terraform-provider-avere](providers/terraform-provider-avere).
+It is also useful for when experimenting in virtual networks where there is no controller.

+### NFS Filers

+1. [NFS Ephemeral Filer](modules/nfs_filer) - the NFS ephemeral filer provides a high IOPs, high throughput filer that can be used for scratch data.
+1. [NFS Managed Disk Filer](modules/nfs_filer_md) - the NFS managed disk filer provides NFS access to highly available storage.
+There is an offline mode to destroy the VM and cool the storage for maximum cost savings when not in use.
+1. [NFS-Ganesha Filer](modules/nfs_filer_ganesha) - the NFS-Ganesha provides a user space NFS Server and provides NFS access to highly available storage.
+There is an offline mode to destroy the VM and cool the storage for maximum cost savings when not in use.

+### Cache Warmer

+1. [CacheWarmer Build](modules/cachewarmer_build) - build the cache warmer binaries, and build the bootstrap install directory for the CacheWarmer
+1. [CacheWarmer Manager Install](modules/cachewarmer_manager_install) - install the cachewarmer manager using the bootstrap install directory created by the CacheWarmer build process.
+1. [CacheWarmer Submit Job](modules/cachewarmer_submitjob) - submit the path to warm, and block until it is warmed.
+1. [CacheWarmer Submit Multiple Jobs](modules/cachewarmer_submitmultiplejobs) - submit multiple jobs to the cachewarmer.

 ## Avere vFXT Terraform Provider